-In March 2020 Mr B complained to Options about its role in his pension transfer and investment.
-In summary, Mr B's representative said Options shouldn't have accepted Mr B's SIPP application from Caledonian.
+In June 2020 Mr C complained to Options about its role in his pension transfer and investment.
+In summary, Mr C's representative said Options shouldn't have accepted Mr C's SIPP application from Caledonian.

-The representative said Mr B had no experience in and a very low knowledge of investments, and no experience dealing with a financial adviser.
+The representative said Mr C had no experience in and a very low knowledge of investments, and no experience dealing with a financial adviser.
 He was neither a sophisticated nor a wealthy investor.
-The representative said Mr B made the transfer and investment on advice from Caledonian who misled him into believing he would be better off by doing so.
-It said Options should've done checks and recognised the risk of consumer detriment in the circumstances of Mr B's introduction by Caledonian, which was an overseas business advising Mr B to transfer out of a final salary pension scheme.
+The representative said Mr C made the transfer and investment on advice from Caledonian who misled him into believing he would be better off by doing so.
+It said Options should've done checks and recognised the risk of consumer detriment in the circumstances of Mr C's introduction by Caledonian, which was an overseas business advising Mr C to transfer out of a final salary pension scheme.

-The representative said Mr B wouldn't be in the situation he was now in if Options had acted properly.
-And Mr B wanted to be put back in the position he would've been in if Options hadn't accepted his SIPP application, and to be compensated for the worry and distress he'd suffered.
+The representative said Mr C wouldn't be in the situation he was now in if Options had acted properly.
+And Mr C wanted to be put back in the position he would've been in if Options hadn't accepted his SIPP application, and to be compensated for the worry and distress he'd suffered.

-Options considered the complaint but didn't uphold it.
+Options considered the complaint, but didn't uphold it.
 In summary, Options said:

-- Mr B was a direct client and had chosen not to appoint a financial adviser.
-He'd also signed a member's declaration confirming he was a direct client and hadn't received advice. - COBS 11.2.19 in the regulator's Handbook obligated Options to carry out Mr B's instructions. - Options provided an execution-only service and made Mr B aware of that in documents provided to him. - Options didn't and wasn't permitted to advise clients in relation to the establishment of SIPPs, transfers of pensions or the underlying investments held within a SIPP. - Options undertook due diligence on Caledonian.
-Caledonian agreed to Options' terms of business and, at the time it accepted Mr B's business, Options had no reason not to accept the introduction.
-Options wasn't restricted to dealing with regulated businesses only. - Caledonian wasn't known to Options as an advice firm and Options wasn't aware that Caledonian held itself out as an advice firm. - Options had no relationship with Caledonian beyond receiving introductions.
-All communications were between Options and Mr B.
+- Mr C was a direct client and had chosen not to appoint a financial adviser.
+He'd also signed a member's declaration confirming he was a direct client and hadn't received advice. - COBS 11.2.19 in the regulator's Handbook obligated Options to carry out Mr C's instructions. - Options provided an execution-only service and made Mr C aware of that in documents provided to him. - Options didn't and wasn't permitted to advise clients in relation to the establishment of SIPPs, transfers of pensions or the underlying investments held within a SIPP. - Options acted properly in accepting the introduction and it undertook appropriate due diligence on Caledonian on a number of occasions.
+Caledonian agreed to Options' terms of business and, at the time it accepted Mr C's business, Options had no reason to not accept the introduction.
+Options wasn't restricted to dealing with regulated businesses only. - Caledonian wasn't known to Options as an advice firm and Options wasn't aware that Caledonian held itself out as an advice firm.

+• Options had no relationship with Caledonian beyond receiving introductions.
+All correspondence was between Options and Mr C.

-In June 2020 Mr B referred his complaint to this service.
+In July 2020 Mr C referred his complaint to this service.